hiddensanctum/personal_portfolio/README.md

 # Personal Portfolio

 * Work in Progress

 by James Chuang

 ## Description

 This is my personal portfolio and blog website.
+The blog portion of the site includes disqus' commenting framework for easy visitor comments and spam filtering.
+The site is also optimized for mobile and is responsive.

 ## Usage

+This portfolio site allows the admin to add new blog posts and projects that the admin has done.
+It requires the admin to sign in so that visitors are not able to randomly add posts or projects.

+## Future Features

+* Integration with Google Analytics
+* Add custom admin interface
+* Fix Disqus Comment Count

 ## Known Issues